-In his paper, Sung K. Lee, a finance PhD candidate at NYU Stern, studies the effectiveness of personalized nudges that are sent on a money management app serviced by a major commercial bank in Canada.
-He focuses on the feature of overspending messages, which are sent to the users if their spending on a day exceeds twice their daily average spending over the past 12 months.
-In a nutshell, the paper compares the behavior of the message recipients to that of the non-recipients as the messages serve as a nudge for monitoring personal finance.
+In this paper, I study the effectiveness of personalized nudges that are sent on a money management app from a major commercial bank in Canada.
+These fintech nudges are personalized in a sense that they are sent to the users of the app when their spending on the previous day exceeds twice their own daily average spending over the past 12 months.
+In a nutshell, the paper compares the behavior of message recipients to that of non-recipients in the subsequent period.

-The paper finds that the app users who received an overspending message are estimated to spend C$8.15, which is 5.35% of daily average spending, less relative to the users who did not receive one, on the next day of receipt.
-The most notable reduction is in the shopping category, which is the most evident form of discretionary spending.
-The messages resulted in permanent reduction in cumulative spending, and the effects of messages are more pronounced for individuals who are older, have higher liquid wealth, are more financially savvy, are new to the app experience, or reside in a city with higher education levels.
+I find that recipients of an overspending message are estimated to spend C$8.15, which is 5.4% of daily average spending, less than non-recipients, on the next day of receipt.
+They most significantly reduced spending on the shopping category, which is the most evident form of discretionary spending.
+The messages resulted in permanent reduction in cumulative spending, and the effects of messages are more pronounced for individuals who are relatively older, have higher liquid wealth, are more financially savvy, are new to the app experience, or reside in a city with higher education levels.

-In addition, the paper documents suggestive evidence that there is spillover of fintech nudges from one user to another in the same household.
+In addition, I document suggestive evidence that there is spillover of fintech nudges from one user to another in the same household.
 In other words, two individuals in a family inform each other of their financial situations once either spouse receives a message, as a result of which they reduce spending together.
 The magnitude of the spillover effects is almost as great as that of direct effects, which suggests that literature on nudges may have underestimated the total effect of nudges, as the previous papers only investigate the effect on individuals who have received direct intervention.

 Read the full paper here.